Hello Welcome to IHNA Whatsapp Chat

 The assessments confirm whether an individual can perform to the standards expected in the workplace, as expressed in the relevant endorsed unit of competency.Assessment tools used include :

-IHNA has partnered with Edith Cowan University to build pathways into our School of Nursing, and open the chance for students to further their education.
+IHNA has partnered with universities to build pathways after the HLT54115 Diploma of Nursing and open new opportunities for our students to further their education.

 After successful completion of the program the candidates may gain employment in a health or community care facility which may include a hospital, aged care, rehabilitation center, clinic, GP services, etc. as an Enrolled Nurse.
 Successful completion of the course enables graduates to be eligible to apply to AHPRA for registration as Enrolled Nurse.
 Students need to meet the eligibility criteria set by AHPRA at the time of registration.